-Sample heating and chemical extraction: Samples are sealed in ovens, derived with heritage from those developed for ExoMars [3], Rosetta and activities performed through the German LUISE programme.
+Sample heating and chemical extraction.
+Samples are sealed in ovens, derived with heritage from those developed for ExoMars [3], Rosetta and activities performed through the German LUISE programme.
 Samples can then be heated to temperatures as high at 1000°C. Heating in vacuum extracts ices and solar wind implanted volatiles, and pyrolyses some volatiles from minerals.
-Reacting gasses may also be introduced to the ovens to extract additional chemistry of interest.
-A number of techniques are under investigation, based on a combination of flight heritage and laboratory investigations.
-These include combustion with oxygen [4] and reduction using hydrogen and methane [5].
+Reacting gasses may also be introduced to the ovens to extract additional chemistry of interest, including combustion with oxygen [4] and reduction using hydrogen and methane [5].

-Gas compositional analysis: Evolved gasses can be analyzed using an ion trap mass spectrometer [4] for masses up to around 200AMU.
+Gas compositional analysis: Evolved gasses can be analyzed using an ion trap mass spectrometer [4] in the 'ProSPA' laboratory for masses up to around 200AMU.
 This gives a qualitative measure of the composition.